Visit Chateau de Bourdeilles

 There are two parts to the Château de Bourdeilles; the older part which was a defensive fortress and the newer part built as a luxury residence not a defensive castle.

 A sturdy fortress dating back to the 13th century, constructed on a rocky spur and dominated by an octagonal keep.
 The octagonal keep is 35meters high and has walls 2.4 meters thick and it dominates views of the village.

-It is possible to climb to the top and get some superb views of the village below.
+It is possible to climb to the top and get some superb views of the village of Bourdeilles below.

 The 16th century renaissance castle has richly furnished rooms such as the sumptuous 'Salon Doré or 'golden room' with a beautiful painted ceiling.
 There is a prestigious collection of furniture from the 15-19th centuries, including the gilt Spanish bed of Charles V known as the 'Paradise Bed'.

 The rooms to visit include the armoury, a dining room and two bedrooms.